I export seafood from Great Britain

 'Placing on the market', is defined as the holding of food or feed for the purpose of sale, including offering for sale or any other form of transfer, whether free of charge or not, and the sale, distribution, and other forms of transfer themselves.

-Seafood placed on the market in the EU before the end of transition period can reach the end-user on the EU market without the need for re-labelling.
+Seafood placed on the market in the EU before 23:00 GMT on 31 December 2020 can reach the end-user on the EU market without the need for re-labelling.

-Seafood placed on the market in Northern Ireland before the end of Transition Period, can reach the end-user on either the UK or EU markets, without the need for re-labelling.
+Seafood placed on the market in Northern Ireland before 23:00 GMT on 31 December 2020, can reach the end-user on either the UK or EU markets, without the need for re-labelling.

 In circumstances where the final destination of the product is unknown, one health mark must be displayed in order to comply with EU legislation.

-The Food Standards Agency plans to introduce a Statutory Instrument which will allow the continued use of the existing EC health and ID mark from 1 January 2021 to 30 September 2022.
-This concession period will only be available for products placed on the GB market.
-It will not be possible for GB exporters to use the existing UK/EC mark for products destined for the EU or Northern Ireland after the transition period.
+The Food Standards Agency (FSA) has introduced a Statutory Instrument to allow products carrying the old UK/EC health and ID mark to be placed on the GB market only until 30 September 2022.
+It is not possible for GB exporters to use the old UK/EC mark on products destined for the EU.

-22. Can my products destined for the EU Single Market continue to be labelled in English only?
+21. Can my products destined for the EU be labelled in English only?

 Customs and Tariffs